AML and KYC policy notice

 To adhere to both legal requirements and internal guidelines, we abstain from providing services or engaging in business activities with individuals or entities from countries listed under various sanctions, including the FATF black and grey lists.
 Moreover, we retain the right to exclude jurisdictions at our discretion, with the possibility of occasional updates.

-Specifically, our platform does not extend services to clients in the following locations: Afghanistan, Albania, Algeria, Angola, Argentina, Bahrain, Bangladesh, Barbados, Belarus, Benin, Bhutan, Bolivia, Bosnia and Herzegovina, Botswana, Brazil, Burkina Faso, Burundi, Cambodia, Cameroon, Cabo Verde, Central African Republic, Chad, China, Colombia, Comoros, Congo DR, Costa Rica, Crimea region, Cuba, Djibouti, Dominican Republic, Ecuador, Egypt, El Salvador, Eritrea, Ethiopia, Fiji, Gabon, Ghana, Guatemala, Guinea, Haiti, Honduras, Iran, Iraq, Jamaica, Jordan, Kenya, Kosovo, Kuwait, Laos, Lebanon, Liberia, Libya, Macedonia FYR, Madagascar, Malawi, Maldives, Mali, Mexico, Morocco, Myanmar, Namibia, Nepal, Niger, Nigeria, North Korea, Northern Cyprus, Oman, Pakistan, Palau, Panama, Paraguay, Peru, Puerto Rico, Qatar, Russia, Rwanda, Somalia, Senegal, South Sudan, Sudan and Darfur, Syria, Tanzania, Togo, Trinidad & Tobago, Tunisia, Tuvalu, USA, Vanuatu, Vatican City, Venezuela, Yemen, Zambia, Zimbabwe.
+Specifically, our Platform does not extend services to clients in the following locations: Afghanistan, Albania, Algeria, Angola, Bahrain, Bangladesh, Barbados, Belarus, Benin, Bhutan, Bosnia and Herzegovina, Botswana, Burkina Faso, Burundi, Cambodia, Cameroon, Cabo Verde, Central African Republic, Chad, China, Comoros, Congo DR, Crimea region, Cuba, Djibouti, Egypt, Eritrea, Ethiopia, Fiji, Gabon, Ghana, Guinea, Haiti, Iran, Iraq, Jamaica, Jordan, Kenya, Kosovo, Kuwait, Laos, Lebanon, Liberia, Libya, Macedonia FYR, Madagascar, Malawi, Maldives, Mali, Morocco, Myanmar, Namibia, Nepal, Niger, Nigeria, North Korea, Northern Cyprus, Oman, Pakistan, Palau, Qatar, Russia, Rwanda, Somalia, Senegal, South Sudan, Sudan and Darfur, Syria, Tanzania, Togo, Trinidad & Tobago, Tunisia, Tuvalu, USA, Vanuatu, Vatican City, Yemen, Zambia, Zimbabwe.

 5. User verification procedures: